A Plan for all levels

 As part of your UltraRunning Magazine subscription, we are offering these free training plans.
 Each plan can be customized for a specific race date.
 Customized Plans can be printed or downloaded as an ICS or CSV file.

-These plans are intended for runners who have done the distance before and/or have 2-4 years ultramarathon training experience and are trying to improve upon their time or placing from previous years.
-The plans are intended for runners that have some experience doing interval work and back to back longer runs.
+Intermediate plans are intended for runners who have completed an ultra distance before and/or have 2-4 years ultramarathon training experience and are trying to improve upon their time or placing from previous years.
+The plans are intended for runners that have some experience doing interval work and back-to-back longer runs.
 If you are looking to add more structure and guidance to your training, these plans are for you.
-If you are new to ultrarunning, or have over 5 years experience training for ultramarathons, these plans might not suit you.
+If you are new to ultrarunning, or have over 5 years experience training for ultramarathons, the Beginner or Advanced plans will be a better fit for you.